yaggen/yaggen.github.io/_posts/2020-07-26-hackthebox-cascade-writeup.markdown

   - HTB
   - English
 ---
-This is a writeup of the machine Cascade, it's a windows box with the difficulty rating medium.
+This is a writeup of the machine Cascade on HackTheBox, it's a windows box with the difficulty rating medium.

-The process of rooting this box includes quite a bit Active Directory enumeration, decrypting VNC password, and some reversing of a c# executeable.
+The process of rooting this box includes quite a bit Active Directory enumeration, decrypting a VNC password, and some reversing of a c# executeable.
 ![Cascade Info](https://jackhack.se/assets/images/cascade/cascade_info.png)

 # Recon